merbird/flipbox/readme.md

 ## Prerequisites
 This widget requires jQuery.
 ## Setup
-Downdown widget from GitHub ...
+Download from GitHub ...

-There are two files in the src directory that need to be included in your html code.
+There are two files in the dist directory that need to be included in your html code.
 These files are flip-box.js and flip-box.min.css.
 The css file should be included in the HEAD section of the webpage on which you want to display the flip box.
 ```
 <link rel="stylesheet" href="flip-box.min.css">
 ```